Founders and Board Members

 Ford Motor Company

-Alessandro Uzielli created and heads up Ford Motor Company’s Global Brand Entertainment (FGBE) office in Los Angeles.
-Uzielli and his team execute placements in film, television, and digital media for the Ford and Lincoln brands, as well as engaging the entertainment community as a marketing extension for Ford and Lincoln vehicles.
+Alessandro (Al) Uzielli created and heads up Ford Motor Company’s Global Brand Entertainment (FGBE) office in Los Angeles.
+In 2004, when the FGBE office opened, it was the first internal product placement outfit for any of the American automotives.
+Uzielli and his team execute placements in film, television, and digital media for the Ford and Lincoln brands, as well as engaging the entertainment community as a marketing extension for all of their vehicles.